 Some chemo drugs can affect your nerves, usually in your hands or feet.
 This is called peripheral neuropathy.
+This occurs uncommonly with the main type of MDS medication.
 Symptoms can start any time during treatment.
 It might be hard to do up buttons or to grip things.
 Tell your treatment team if you feel tingling, numbness, burning or pins and needles in your fingers or toes.